-8.2.1 Reporting Genital, Genitourinary, Reproductive System AEs
+8.2.1 Reporting Genital, Genitourinary, and Reproductive System AEs

 Vaginal Discharge: Vaginal discharge by participant report and vaginal discharge as observed by the clinician should be graded per the appropriate rows in the FGGT (see below).
-The verbatim term from the FGGT should be used to distinguish if vaginal discharge was clinician observed versus participant reported.
+The verbatim term from the FGGT should be used to distinguish if vaginal discharge was first observed by the site clinician or reported by the participant.